Pitbull (rapper): Product endorsements

 In 2010, Pitbull took part in the "So Kodak" campaign for the Kodak brand with Drake, Rihanna, and Trey Songz.
 He also launched a partnership with the soft drink giant Dr Pepper as part of the campaign "Vida 23" for which he recorded a song that featured on his album Armando.
 Pitbull also announced he has become the spokesperson for Voli Vodka, in which he holds a majority equity stake, and Budweiser has chosen Pitbull to promote its Bud Light line of beer.
 The commercials currently highlight Pitbull dancing and gyrating on stage holding up a bottle of Bud Light.
 Pitbull has also purchased an equity stake in Miami Subs Pizza and Grill.

 In 2012, Pitbull was involved in an advertising campaign with Walmart, in which the Walmart store that received the most Facebook "likes" from June 18 to July 15, 2012, would have Pitbull visit and put on a show there.
-An orchestrated campaign entitled "#exilepitbull" started by The Boston Phoenix reporter David Thorpe and SomethingAwful.com writer Jon Hendren urged people to vote for a remote location, namely Kodiak, Alaska.
+An orchestrated campaign entitled "#exilepitbull" started by Boston Phoenix reporter David Thorpe and SomethingAwful.com writer Jon Hendren urged people to vote for the Walmart in Kodiak, Alaska, one of the most remote cities in the country.
 In an email to the Associated Press, Walmart confirmed that Kodiak was the winning location.
 Pitbull visited Kodiak on July 30, where he received a key to the city from Mayor Patricia Branson and performed.
 David Thorpe, who had started the "#exilepitbull" campaign, was invited to attend and showed up.

 In November 2013, he started a fragrance with Jacavi Worldwide and Parlux Ltd.